MacGeorges/FoundryStargate/README.md

 ### Locked Cards

-The GM can lock a card.
-A locked card uses a fixed value set by the GM rather than its normal value.
+A locked card have a power of 2 instead of 1, but wil permanently take a slot in your character.

 ---